Adjust Physical Counts and Inventory Values in QuickBooks 2013

-Inventory shrinkage, spoilage, and theft all combine to reduce the inventory that you physically have.
-In order to record these inventory reductions in QuickBooks 2012, you periodically physically count your inventory and then update your QuickBooks records with the results of your physical counts.
+Inventory shrinkage, spoilage, and (unfortunately) theft all combine to reduce the inventory that you physically have.
+In order to record these inventory reductions in QuickBooks 2013, you periodically physically count your inventory and then update your QuickBooks records with the results of your physical counts.

 To record your physical count information in QuickBooks, you use a special tool.
 Specifically, you use the Adjust Quantity/Value on Hand command.
 This command is available to you in two different places.